Graduate Peer Mentors

 Who can be a peer mentor?

 All graduate students are welcome serve as peer mentors.
 The CSR will also consider advanced undergraduate students as well to serve in this role to mentor novice undergraduate students.
-If you or someone you know is interested in becoming a peer mentor, please contact Branden Schaff at bschaff@uccs.edu today!
+If you or someone you know is interested in becoming a peer mentor, please contact Colleen Mock at cmock@uccs.edu today!